syre-data/docs/source/get_started/local_project-basic.rst

 Analysis
 --------

-+ To initialize a local Thot project in your script
++ To initialize a local Thot project in your script.

 .. code-block:: python
 	:caption: Initialize a local Thot project.